 Not having enough students enrolled in my class sometimes meant teaching a class I really didn’t want to teach so I’d have a full schedule.
 Sometimes it meant that my class became a dumping ground for the students who enrolled late and didn’t get into the other elective classes.
 Sometimes students who really wanted my class couldn’t take it because it conflicted with other classes they really needed.

 1. Offer information to students and families on the importance of the language you teach.

 Where I live, there are quite a lot of Spanish speakers, so naturally parents encourage their children to take Spanish.
 I get it.
 Hey, I took Spanish, too!
 A lot of parents and students don’t understand how important French is.
 After all, it’s an official language in Canada, and as Canada and the U.S. are important trading partners, that makes it a very important language in the U.S. as well.
-If you are in Canada, it’s likely that French is not as hard to sell as it is in the U.S., but you still want to make sure that students continue to take French for as many years as they can.
+If you are in Canada, maybe your students have to take French.
+Even then, they may not always appreciate how useful it is.

 Because families might not always see how French can be helpful, I would prepare information to send home to families of incoming high schoolers.
 Then, thanks to my principal who encouraged me to grow my program, I visited the middle school, talked to the incoming students, and sent that information home to their parents.